treellama/shapefusion/trunk/README.txt

 version, everything should work; otherwise install wxWidgets following your Linux distribution rules.
 To compile ShapeFusion, just do a 'make' inside the source directory.
 When compilation is complete, simply run the 'shapefusion' executable (you can put it anywhere in your PATH).
+I finally suggest you place the attached DefaultNames.txt file in the /usr/local/share/shapefusion directory, so that collections and sounds will get Infinity-like names.

 On MacOS X you should be able to use the provided Xcode project (ShapeFusion.xcodeproj).
 You'll need both the MacOS X developer tools and